inet-framework/inet-showcases/docs/visualizer/transportpathactivity/index.md

 *.pathVisualizer.*.displayRoutes = true
 ```

-Here is what happens when the simulation is run.
+The following video shows what happens when the simulation is run.

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="522" height="352" src="EnablingPathVisualizationWired_v0615.m4v"></video>